 This month, senior Keller leaders pair up with employees for a new mentoring program with a difference: the executives are the mentees and the colleagues are the mentors.
 It’s all part of a drive to further strengthen our culture and help Keller become a more inclusive workplace.

 Today is International Women’s Day and Keller employees across the world have been getting involved in this year’s global campaign, #ChooseToChallenge, which calls for everyone to challenge convention to tackle gender equality.

 Alongside today’s campaign, Keller is putting the spotlight on the leadership team who have actively risen to the challenge of creating a more inclusive workforce.
-The reverse mentoring programme, which launches later this month, will allow our leaders to build a broader and deeper understanding of issues affecting our workforce and aims to build a diverse mindset which will drive cultural change.
+The reverse mentoring program, which launches later this month, will allow our leaders to build a broader and deeper understanding of issues affecting our workforce and aims to build a diverse mindset that will drive cultural change.

 A workplace for everyone

 “The world is evolving and if we want to attract, retain and inspire the best people, we need to evolve,” says Sandy-lee Connolly, Group Head of Talent and Diversity.
-“That means having sites and offices where everyone feels they belong, have purpose and can make a contribution that matters – no matter who they are or where they come from.
+“That means having sites and offices where everyone feels they belong, have a purpose, and can make a contribution that matters – no matter who they are or where they come from.

 “Last October we launched our diversity, equity and inclusion (DEI) strategy that included several commitments, the first of which focuses on conscious leadership.

 “Conscious leadership is about empowering and equipping our leaders to excel in this space and keeping them accountable to our agreed strategy.
 Our executive committee has been involved in inclusive leadership workshops and unconscious bias training and has put specific action plans in place for their divisions and functions.
 The reverse mentoring program will add to their learning experience and give our leaders the opportunity to exercise their curiosity and delve into areas under the guidance of someone who has lived experience in these subjects.